-The hermitage remains closed all year except the day of its holiday.
-It is a unique moment because its bell resonates - it sleeps the rest of the year - and its doors open to neighbors and participants in the pilgrimage.
-In addition, it is the only day of the year in which the images of Saint Lucia and Saint Barbara are in procession around the chapel.
+The hermitage remains closed all year except on its feast day (December 13).
+It is a unique moment because its bell resounds -asleep the rest of the year- and its doors open to the neighbors and participants in the pilgrimage.
+In addition, it is the only day of the year in which the images of Santa Lucía and Santa Bárbara go out in procession around the chapel.
 That day, how could it be otherwise, a Eucharist is celebrated inside.
-There is a family that confines the hermitage key throughout the year and is responsible for its interior maintenance.
+There is a family that keeps the key to the hermitage throughout the year and is in charge of its internal maintenance.

 Feast of Saint Lucia and Santa Barbara

 The biggest party is the December 13 regardless of whether it is a weekend or not.
 It is not a local party, so shops are open and in schools it is another lesson, in which many students, accompanied by teachers, take the opportunity to socialize and be part of this party.

 The celebration of this holiday is carried out by a commission of parties, in which each year it is made up of new members, neighbors of Xàbia who are in charge of preparing the events that comprise this party.